PimDerks/front-end-boilerplate/README.md

 ### Modules

-We bundle files (SCSS, JavaScript, Swig, ...) together based on components/modules.
+We bundle files (SCSS, JavaScript, Swig, ...) together based on components/modules in the `src`-folder.
+The output will look more familiar, with pretty much everything output to a `static`-folder.

 #### JavaScript